Roberts Field: Past airline service

-In 1947 United Airlines began flying Douglas DC-3s Portland - Redmond - Klamath Falls - Sacramento - San Francisco - Monterey - Santa Barbara - Los Angeles.
-In 1959 United Convair 340s flew Seattle - Portland - Redmond - Klamath Falls - Sacramento - San Francisco.
+In 1947 United Airlines began flying Douglas DC-3s Portland–Redmond–Klamath Falls–Sacramento–San Francisco–Monterey–Santa Barbara–Los Angeles.
+In 1959 United Convair 340s flew Seattle–Portland–Redmond–Klamath Falls–Sacramento–San Francisco.

-In 1959 West Coast Airlines replaced United; their DC-3s flew Portland, OR - Salem, OR - Redmond, OR - Klamath Falls, OR - Lakeview, OR - Burns, OR - Boise route.
-West Coast Airlines later merged with Bonanza Air Lines and Pacific Air Lines to form Air West which was later renamed Hughes Airwest.
+In 1959 West Coast Airlines replaced United; its DC-3s flew Portland, OR–Salem, OR–Redmond, OR–Klamath Falls, OR–Lakeview, OR–Burns, OR–Boise route.
+West Coast Airlines later merged with Bonanza Air Lines and Pacific Air Lines to form Air West, which was later renamed Hughes Airwest.
 In 1972 Hughes Airwest Fairchild F-27s flew nonstop to Portland and direct to Sacramento, San Francisco and Seattle.
 By 1975, Hughes Airwest had begun Douglas DC-9-10s and McDonnell Douglas DC-9-30s to Roberts Field.
 Hughes Airwest DC-9s flew nonstop to Portland and direct to San Francisco (SFO) and Los Angeles (LAX).
 In 1980 Hughes Airwest had four DC-9 flights per day from Redmond, two to San Francisco via Redding and two to Seattle via Eugene.
 In 1986 Hughes Airwest merged into Republic Airlines, which continued DC-9 service at Redmond.

 Other jets to Redmond included Alaska Airlines Boeing 727-200s for a few months in winter 1989–90 with nonstops to Los Angeles (LAX) and Seattle, Pacific Express BAC One-Elevens to Portland, San Francisco and other cities, Pacific Southwest Airlines (PSA) BAe 146-200s to San Francisco, and Reno Air McDonnell Douglas MD-80s to San Jose, CA.

-On August 1, 2006 Horizon Air began twice daily nonstops to Los Angeles with Bombardier Dash 8 Q400s; Horizon reduced service to one flight daily on June 24, 2008 and by 2010 this flight had ended.
-In the late 2000s, Allegiant Air flew McDonnell Douglas MD-80s twice a week to both Las Vegas and Phoenix, Arizona's suburban airport Phoenix-Mesa Gateway Airport (AZA).
-In early 2012 Allegiant Air announced it would fly to Oakland, California beginning in April.
-On May 23, 2012 Allegiant Air announced it would end service to the airport on August 12.
+On August 1, 2006, Horizon Air began twice daily nonstops to Los Angeles with Bombardier Dash 8 Q400s; Horizon reduced service to one flight daily on June 24, 2008 and by 2010 this flight had ended.
+In the late 2000s, Allegiant Air flew McDonnell Douglas MD-80s twice a week to both Las Vegas and Phoenix, Arizona's suburban airport Phoenix–Mesa Gateway Airport (AZA).
+In early 2012 Allegiant Air announced it would fly to Oakland, California, beginning in April.
+On May 23, 2012, Allegiant Air announced it would end service to the airport on August 12.
 Allegiant later resumed serving Redmond with Airbus mainline jetliners.

 In 2005 Delta Connection flights operated by SkyWest Airlines for Delta Air Lines began nonstop to Salt Lake City with Canadair CRJ-100s, now replaced by the larger CRJ-700.
 All United Express flights operated by SkyWest Airlines on behalf of United Airlines are being flown with Canadair regional jets to Redmond following the retirement of Embraer EMB-120 Brasilias by SkyWest.
-Alaska Airlines are now largely operated by the Embraer E175, having replaced regular Q400 service.
+Alaska Airlines flights are now largely operated by the Embraer E175, having replaced regular Q400 service.

 Horizon announced cuts to Seattle and Portland service in 2009, as it continued to phase out its smaller aircraft in favor of the Q400.
 The airline's seat capacity from Redmond is expected to remain nearly the same.
 United Express announced it would operate its regional jet service to Denver year-round, thus giving RDM passenger service to a second hub in addition to the Delta Connection service to Salt Lake City.